 Meanwhile, Lucy was still attempting to undermine Rose.
 "All in favor of ignoring Rose?"
 She raised her hand, and thumping the table for support.
 "Come on, democracy doesn't work if the people don't speak up."

 Rose paid no heed.
 "Fred, you know what I'm talking about, don't you?
 She's always taking advantage of your time."

 The fourth years she had shooed away earlier stared at her from the sofa.
-One declared shrilly, "If I get a bad mark on this, a pox on your house!" to which, another responded, "She's in our
+One declared shrilly, "If I get a bad mark on this exam, a pox on your house!" to which, another responded, "She's in our house."

 This time, everyone paused and exchanged glances, holding their breath in as if they didn't want to say anything.
 Albus was actually holding his breath and appeared increasingly uncomfortable as the silence dragged on.